 Your initial appointment will be one hour long.
 This allows your therapist time to discuss your concerns and goals, as well as to conduct an assessment to evaluate your/your child’s needs.
 Regular therapy appointments are usually 30 minutes long.
 However, Achieve Therapy is happy to be flexible and adjust our times to meet your needs.
 Please talk to your therapist about your preferences.

 3) How much will it cost?

 For a full list of our fees please refer to our Fees and Services page.
-An initial assessment costs $180 which includes an hour assessment appointment and a summary report.
-Regular therapy appointments are usually 30 minutes long and cost $75.
+An initial assessment costs $230 which includes an hour assessment appointment and a summary report.
+Regular therapy appointments are usually 30 minutes long and cost $80.
+We do charge slight additional fee for NDIS of FaHCSIA funded sessions, to help cover the additional administration costs.
 You may be eligible for one or more funding options to cover part or all of the cost of therapy.
 Please refer to our Fees and Services page for an outline of the funding options.

 4) How much therapy will I/my child need?/ How often do I need to come?

 Your therapist will work with you to determine the frequency of therapy that best suits you/your child.
 Generally, we recommend that you attend therapy either weekly or fortnightly.
 Occasionally, once a month may also be suitable, or a block of more intense therapy may also be helpful.
 We understand that you are also concerned about the total number of sessions required to help you reach your goals.
 Every person and chid is very different, and while we can sometimes give you a guide we can’t predict just how quickly progress will occur.
 We recommend you talk to your therapist about what they recommend and also let the therapist know your thoughts on how many sessions you would like to attend.

 5) Can I access public Occupational Therapy/Speech Pathology at the same time?

 Yes, it is possible to see a public and private therapist simultaneously, and this works well in many cases.
 The keys to success in this situation are: